 Mariner Security Bulletin – The latest updates from Mariner’s security team.

 With social distancing paramount to keeping us safe, those who are able have moved into their home offices, or make-shift dining room headquarters.
 This second edition of the Mariner Security Bulletin is all about how you can work from home and even how you can keep in touch with others in a cyber-safe way.
-Below are some of Anthony’s helpful ‘work from home’ tips:
+Below are some helpful ‘work from home’ tips:

 - Beware of cyber-scams: as with any global issue, natural disaster, or even a holiday celebration, there are cybercriminals out there looking to take advantage of the situation; this COVID-19 crisis is no exception.
 If you receive an email, text message, phone call or online social media posting asking you to donate money (or, worse, donate cryptocurrency) to help fight COVID-19, always say ‘no’ first.
 If you do want to help or if you can help then contact local organizations to ask how you can help.
 There a lot of fraudulent fundraisers out there looking to make a fast buck off of your sympathy!

 - Create a secure workspace: there is a lot of talk online about the privacy risks with people working from home, for example, if you are speaking to a client of the organization you work for while you are sitting in your living room with your family around you then you are not protecting the privacy of that client.
 Find a workspace that is as secluded and quiet as you can manage and keep confidential documents, information and conversations confidential.